slack-samples/bolt-python-custom-step-template/README.md

 # Bolt for Python Custom Function Template

-This is a Bolt for Python template app used to build custom functions in [Workflow Builder](https://api.slack.com/start#workflow-builder).
+This is a Bolt for Python template app used to build custom functions for use in [Workflow Builder](https://api.slack.com/start#workflow-builder).

 ## Setup